-The total value of these commitments, which are recorded as a reduction in shareholders' equity, amounts to EUR 103 million at 31 December 2021, compared with EUR 189 million at 31 December 2020.
+The total value of these commitments, which are recorded as a reduction in shareholders' equity, amounts to EUR 135.0 million at 31 December 2022, compared with EUR 103.0 million at 31 December 2021.

-7.d Significant restrictions in subsidiaries, associates and joint ventures entities' financial and operating performance.
-During 2021, no BNP Paribas Fortis entities were subject to significant restrictions other than those related to regulatory requirements.
+7.d Significant restrictions in subsidiaries, associates and joint ventures no BNP Paribas Fortis Group entities were subject to significant restrictions other than those related to regulatory requirements.